 In all, the FMCSA reviewed nearly 142,000 serious large truck accidents.
 All crashes that were studied resulted in either injuries or fatalities.
 FMCSA officials determined that 8,000 of these semi-truck accidents or 5.6% of the total crashes studied, were caused primarily by truck tire blowouts.
 When a tractor-trailer does blow a tire, the consequences can be truly devastating.

 Why Do Truck Tire Blowouts Occur?

-In a limited number of cases, truck tire blowouts happen for reasons that are entirely out of control of the trucking company or any person or entity that has any role in operating, inspecting or repairing the truck.
-For example, there may be some type of unavoidable debris in the highway or unseeable pothole.
+In a limited number of cases, truck tire blowouts happen for reasons that are entirely out of the control of the trucking company or any person or entity that has any role in operating, inspecting, or repairing the truck.
+For example, there may be some type of unavoidable debris on the highway or an unseeable pothole.
 A trucker may have had no reasonable opportunity to avoid the problem, and a tire blowout may result.
 That being said, these types of cases are notably rare.
 The vast majority of the time, truck tire blowouts could and should have been prevented.
 Some of the most common reasons why they occur include:

 - Truck Driver Error: One of the most common reasons why semi-truck tire blowouts happen is because of trucker mistakes.
 A truck driver may hit a curb and damage a tire, or they might fail to notice that a tire is losing pressure and might keep driving when the truck needs to be taken off of the highway.

 - Improperly Installed Tires: Tires must be properly installed by qualified mechanics.
 In too many cases, tire professionals make careless mistakes.
 These errors can make tire blowouts far more likely to occur.